penteract/cwmtt/notation.md

 - Comments go from '?' to newline (and don't remove the newline)
 - Jumps creating a new timeline use `>>`.
 Jumps between timelines(hops) use `>` and the destination timeline may be marked with '<'
 - When multiple timelines are created in a different order, the starting timelines of pieces must be given.

+¹You may not specify the L coordinate of the destination of a same board jump.
+For a same board jump, if L or T is given for the source, then rank must also be given for the source.